Chain of Custody: A Guide to Tamper-Evident Tools & Procedures (2025)

 Contents

-Understanding the Chain of Custody
+Why Chain of Custody Integrity is Non-Negotiable?

 paper tamper evident bag for evidence documents in the chain of custody